 Furthermore, while the United States has signed the Basel Convention, it has not ratified it.
 This means that the third largest producer of waste in the world is not bound by the convention’s rules and aims of trying to minimise and prevent the export of hazardous waste from developed to developing countries.
 Although their reasoning for this is because they are a member of the OECD, the Organisation for Economic Co-operation and Development, an international organisation that works on building ‘better policies for better lives’ which already has a small subset on waste trade, they are the only OECD member who has not ratified this convention.
 This raises concerns that the US unethically prioritises being able to dispose of their toxic waste at the lowest possible cost over the implications that this will have on the society and environment of the importing country.
 If the US does not abide by a convention made specifically to protect developing countries, the impact of it may not be as significant as desired.
 Additionally, it could encourage other developed nations to adopt the same mentality.

 While it could be argued that waste-importing developing countries depend on importing and recycling waste as a source of revenue, the short-term financial benefits should not outweigh the long-term costs to society and the environment.

 The shortcomings of the Basel Convention mostly boil down to the arguably unfair influence and sway that developed countries have over developing countries, and developed countries’ unawareness of the impact they have on these poorer nations.

-Further, allowing for flexibility in the Convention encourages exporters to find loopholes, allowing them to ship hazardous waste legally, defeating the Convention’s purpose.
-Combined with the fact that the United States, one of the largest producers of waste, is the only industrialised country which has not ratified the convention, the impact of the convention is substantially undermined.
+Further, allowing for flexibility in the Basel Convention encourages exporters to find loopholes, allowing them to export hazardous waste to developing countries legally, defeating the convention’s purpose.
+Combined with the fact that the United States, one of the largest producers of waste, is the only industrialised country which has not ratified the Basel Convention, the impact of the convention is substantially undermined.